 Strand Number Strand Detail Letter of support Y/N Note Strand 1a This must be a civic society partner with a CHY number that is registered with the Charities Regulator .
-Y Applicants to strand 1a must include the name and endorsement of the civic society partner as part of the application.
-The signed endorsement form must be uploaded to SmartSimple with the application using the template endorsement form available on our website.
-Strand 1c The PI can be from any discipline and may apply for funding along with a named applicant (Co-PI) from another discipline.
-Applicants to strand 1c must include the name of the Co-PI as part of the application.
-There is a requirement to upload a signed letter of endorsement from the Co-PI's host institution as part of the application.
-Strand 4 This must be a publicly funded or not-for-profit higher education or research institution in an eligible partner country (see Appendix 2 for more information).
-Y Applicants to strand 4 must include the name and endorsement of the partner higher education or research institution as part of the application.
-The signed endorsement form must be uploaded to SmartSimple with the application using the template endorsement form available on our website.
-Strand 4b This must be an organisation that provides a contribution to the proposed activities such as advice, support, networking, or Ν Applicants to strand 4b must include the name of the relevant network of practitioners as part of the acting in an advisory or facilitating capacity.
-Partners/relevant network of practitioners may be statutory, non-statutory or voluntary organisations involved in developing, promoting or delivering the project application.
-There is no requirement to upload a signed endorsement form as part of the application.
+Y Applicants to strand 1a must include the name and endorsement of the civic society partner as part of the application Strand 4 This must be a publicly funded or not-for-profit higher education or research institution in an eligible partner country (see Appendix 2 for more information). Υ Applicants to strand 4 must include the name and endorsement of the partner higher education or research institution as part of the application.
+Strand 4b This must be an organisation that provides a contribution to the proposed activities such as advice, support, networking, or acting in an advisory or facilitating capacity.
+Partners/relevant network of practitioners may be statutory, non-statutory or voluntary organisations involved in developing, promoting or delivering the project N Applicants to strand 4b must include the name of the relevant network of practitioners as part of the application.
 Strand 10 This must be an organisation that provides a contribution to the proposed activities such as advice, support, networking, or acting in an advisory or facilitating capacity.
-Partners may be statutory, non-statutory or voluntary organisations involved in developing, promoting or delivering the project. Ν Strand 15 No project partner required Ν Strand 17 No project partner required Ν
+Partners may be statutory, non-statutory or voluntary organisations involved in developing, N

+promoting or delivering the project.

+Strand 15 No project partner required N

+Strand 16 No project partner required N